Yahweasel/aokv/README.md

 `AOKV.blobToPread`.
 Use it like so: `r = new AOKV.AOKVR(AOKV.blobToPread(file));`.

-Once you've created the `AOKVR` instance, before accessing keys, you must index the file.
+Once you've created the `AOKVR` instance, before accessing data, you must index the file.
 Do so with `await r.index();`. `r.index` has some options to control how it validates that this is an AOKV file, but they should usually be left as default.

 After indexing, there are two accessors available.
 Use `r.keys()` to get an array of all the keys in the store.
-It is not necessary to `await r.keys()`, as the indexing process makes the list of keys available eagerly.
+It is not necessary to `await r.keys()`, as the indexing process makes the list of available keys eagerly.

 Use `await r.getItem(key)` to get the item associated with the given key.
 This function will return `null` if the key is not set, if the data for this key was truncated, or (of course) if it was set to `null`.

+Because AOKV files are *append-only* stores, every value assigned to any key is technically available in the file.
+The reader interface only exposes the last one (which is the standard behavior of a key-value store).

 ## Format